krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 mass is the first step toward analyzing interactions and dynamics _across_ heterogeneous signals within a domain.

-## Systems of presences
+## Systems of Presences

-In this section we will move from single presence density functions to systems of signals representing presence density functions for many elements and boundaries in a domain.
+In this section, we move from individual presence density functions to systems of signals—each representing the presence behavior of many elements across many boundaries within a domain.

-A key aspect to note about the presence calculus is that we represent fine grained signals corresponding to indiviudal elements in a domain and study how these interact in time to produce cumulative effects.
+A key aspect of the Presence Calculus is that it represents fine-grained signals corresponding to individual elements.
+We study how the presence masses of these signals interact over time to produce observable _cumulative_ effects.

+A signal describes the continuous behavior of a specific domain element within a boundary over time.
+The calculus emphasizes that each of these signals traces a distinct path through time, and seeks to derive insights from their _interactions_ over a shared interval.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/pdf_examples.png" width="600px" />